About Gabi.

 Building just and sustainable futures in Palestine and beyond

-Working between political ecology, feminist geographies, and geographies of colonialism, my dissertation project examined how Palestinian farmers and sustainable development institutions in the northern West Bank use agro-ecological practices in order to challenge normative notions of sovereignty.
+Working between political ecology, feminist geographies, and geographies of colonialism, my dissertation examined how Palestinian farmers and sustainable development institutions in the northern West Bank use agro-ecological practices in order to challenge normative notions of sovereignty.
+I am working on a book informed by this research, exploring what Palestinian food sovereignty looks like on the ground in Palestine and transnationally.

-I also study the transnational circuits of agricultural and infrastructural expertise between California and Israel and the racial capitalist and settler colonial dimensions of agricultural sciences.
+I also study the transnational circuits of agricultural and infrastructural expertise between the state of California and the state of Israel, and the racial capitalist and settler colonial dimensions of agricultural sciences.
+I am also interested in interrogating Zionist claims to “Jewish indigeneity” through environmentalism.
+My second book project will explore both the settler-colonial and anticolonial environmental and agrarian relationships that connect California and Palestine.

 I come to my research and teaching from long-standing relationships and commitments to Palestine solidarity organizing, environmental and racial justice, and intersectional feminism in the US and Palestine.